Your Water Meter

 Your water meter measures your water use, and we read your meter every two months to calculate your water bill.
 You should know where your water meter is, how it works and how it can help you save water.

-The Accuracy of Your Helix Water Meter
+Your Helix Water Meter

 Water meters have to be accurate, to ensure that customer water bills are accurate.
 Making sure Helix meters are accurate is the responsibility of meter shop manager Dan Baker.
 In this video, Dan shows how meters work, how we maintain accuracy and how to use your meter to check for leaks on your property.
 He also discusses what happens to meters as they age and why we replace them.